resthub/resthub-js/README.rst

 -----
 Class provides simulated inheritance in JavaScript.
 Use $.Class to bridge the gap between jQuery's functional programming style and Object Oriented Programming.
-It is based off John Resig's Simple Class (http://ejohn.org/blog/simple-javascript-inheritance/) Inheritance library and Javascript MVC improvements.
+It is based off John Resig's .. _Simple Class: http://ejohn.org/blog/simple-javascript-inheritance/ Inheritance library and Javascript MVC improvements.

 Besides prototypal inheritance, it includes a few important features: